Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="performance-configuration-what-is-namepath"></a>
 #### What is namePath

-This only applies to blades or parts and defines what blades or parts to alert on, you can either use an asterisk("*") sign to include all the blades or parts within your extension or specify a list of full blade or part names to alert on.
-The percentileDurationThresholdInMilliseconds, minAffectedUserCount and bottomMinAffectedUserCount specified in critiera are for individual blades or parts.
+This only applies to blades or parts and defines what blades or parts to alert on, you can either use an asterisk ("*") sign to include all the blades or parts within your extension or specify a list of full blade or part names to alert on.
+The percentileDurationThresholdInMilliseconds, minAffectedUserCount and bottomMinAffectedUserCount specified in criteria are for individual blades or parts.

 <a name="performance-configuration-what-is-exclusion"></a>
 #### What is exclusion